oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

  ([[OASIS-TC-Proc](#oasis-tc-proc)], Section 2.2.5).

- All JADN files that are part of the schema must be named in accordance with OASIS naming conventions ([OASIS-Names](#oasis-names)), listed in Annex A of the AP specification, and included in the package of files for the AP when submitted to OASIS for approval or publication.
+ All JADN files that are part of the schema must be named in accordance with OASIS naming conventions ([OASIS-Names](#oasis-names)), identified in the front matter under Additional Artifacts and Declared JADN Namespaces, listed in Annex A of the AP specification, and included in the package of files for the AP when submitted to OASIS for approval or publication.

+ The OpenC2 convention for APs is to identify the JADN schema (i.e., the JSON data representation in a separate file) as the normative schema, and present the JIDL version in an Appendix to provide a readily human-readable presentaiton of the schema in the AP specification document.

 ## 3.6 Create Property Tables

+To create readable, structured documentation of the types defined for the profile, the JADN schema is processed via automated tooling to create a property tables representation.
+These tables are integrated into Sections 2.1 and 2.2 of the AP document to identify the various data structures and types used in the profile.
+As described in section 3.1.4 of [[OpenC2-Lang-v1.0](#openc2-lang-v10)], the specification of extensions in an AP to fit the needs of a particular cyberdefense function are anticipated and supported by the OpenC2 language.
+These extensions are defined in the profile's JADN schema and documented in the specification using property tables.

+The fields of a property table vary with the needs of the data type being described but will include an appropriate subset of the following:

+ * **ID:** an integer identifier for a field in a compound type
+ * **Name:** the name of the type or field being defined
+ * **Type:** the data type for the type or field being defined
+ * **#:** a field to define the cardinality requirements of type or field being defined
+ * **Description:** a description of the purpose of the type or field being defined

+All of these fields are normative except for the `Description` field and their meanings are as defined in the [[JADN-v1.0](#jadn-v10)] specification.

 ## 3.7 Develop Specification Text

 ## 3.8 Iterate To Completion